7 Best Gravity Water Filters – Reviews & Buyer’s Guide 2023

 • To fill a glass of water you need to place the system near the edge of your kitchen countertop.
 Not very well thought through.

-• 30 days warranty for a gravity-fed water filter is extremely short.
+• 10 to 30 days warranty for a gravity-fed water filter is extremely short.

 • Filtration can be slow at first.